By Gordon S. Johnson, Jr.

 Call me at 800-992-9447

 Too much of the focus in the study of concussion is in predicting how serious a TBI will become, based upon the way in which the patient interacts with medical professionals on the day of the injury.
 This misses the point.
+This is where post concussion syndrome comes in.

 To summarize my theory of the pathology of MTBI: